-Public projects of twenty-fivethirty thousand dollars (\$2530,000) or less may be performed by the employees of a public agency by force account (for definition see Section II), by negotiated contract, or by purchase order.
+Public projects of twenty-five thousand dollars (\$25,000) or less may be performed by the employees of a public agency by force account (for definition see Section II), by negotiated contract, or by purchase order.

-Public projects of one hundred twenty-five thousand dollars (\$\frac{100125}{000},000) or less may be let to contract by informal procedures as set forth in this legislation.
+Public projects of one hundred thousand dollars (\$100,000) or less may be let to contract by informal procedures as set forth in this legislation.

-If all bids received are in excess of one hundred twenty-five thousand dollars (\$\frac{100125}{,}000), the governing body of the public agency may by adoption of a resolution by a four-fifths vote, award the contract, at one hundred ten-thirty-seven thousand five hundred dollars (\$\frac{110,000137,500}{,}00), or less, to the lowest responsible bidder, if it determines the cost estimate of the public agency was reasonable.
+If all bids received are in excess of one hundred thousand dollars (\$100,000), the governing body of the public agency may by adoption of a resolution by a four-fifths vote, award the contract, at one hundred ten thousand dollars (\$110,000), or less, to the lowest responsible bidder, if it determines the cost estimate of the public agency was reasonable.

-Public projects of more than one hundred twenty-five thousand dollars (\$\frac{100125}{000}\$) shall, except as otherwise provided in this legislation, be allowed to contract by formal bidding procedures.
+Public projects of more than one hundred thousand dollars (\$100,000) shall, except as otherwise provided in this legislation, be allowed to contract by formal bidding procedures.